Sanglorian/orcus/Orcus Classes and Powers - current.md

 #### Magical Training

-You gain the Athame,  Alchemist, Cantrip Master or Incantation Caster feat (your choice).
+You gain the Athame, Cantrip Master or Incantation Caster feat (your choice).

 #### Action Recharge